-The order in which families are selected from the waiting list depends on the selection method chosen by COC and is impacted in part by any selection preferences for which the family qualifies.
+The order in which families are selected from the waiting list depends on the selection method chosen by the PHA and is impacted in part by any selection preferences for which the family qualifies.
 The availability of targeted funding also may affect the order in which families are selected from the waiting list.

-COC must maintain a clear record of all information required to verify that the family is selected from the waiting list according to COC's selection policies [24 CFR 982.204(b) and 982.207(e)].
+The PHA must maintain a clear record of all information required to verify that the family is selected from the waiting list according to the PHA's selection policies [24 CFR 982.204(b) and 982.207(e)].